 A There are many possible reasons why a full text link would return a "not found" or other error message.
 WebBridge might not able to construct a valid link because of incorrect or insufficient information is sent from the library database.

 If the link to full text doesn't work or is absent, we may still have the item - see "I can't find an article using WebBridge - what do I do next?"

 Q There is no full text link in the menu.
 Does that mean the article is not available?

-A There are many reasons why there might not be a full text link.
+A There are a number of reasons why there might not be a full text link.
 So it is always worth checking the library catalogue separately if you have had no luck with WebBridge.
 Use the link to the library catalogue in the WebBridge window to double check if the library has a copy in print or electronic format.

 Q Sometimes the full text link will take me to the article, but other times only to the journal.
 Why?

 A WebBridge gets you as close as it can to the full text of the article.
-However, how close it can get depends on the journal's web site sometimes only allows linking to the table of contents or to the journal's home page.
-When this happens, refer back to the reference in the database and then on the journal site browse the issues until you reach the full text of the article.
+However, how close it can get depends on the journal's web site.
+When this happens, refer to the reference details in WebBridge, then on the journal site browse the issues until you reach the full text of the article.